 School Programs

-We give reach 2000+ kids a year with our educational outreach programs.
-Our education program director, Andrea Jacqueline García Chávez, along with our team of educators introduce kids to whales and dolphins in the classroom and in the wild, sparking a lifelong connection to nature.
+We reach 2000+ kids a year with our educational outreach programs.
+Our education program director, Enrique de Luna, along with our team of educators introduce kids to whales and dolphins in the classroom and in the wild, sparking a lifelong connection to nature.

 If you would like one of our educators to come to your school to give a presentation, contact us for more information!
 We’ve got whale songs, great videos, games and a variety of fun presentations and activities for your students to enjoy.